OpFocus Helps Events Marketing Company RainFocus Drive Record-Breaking and Controlled Growth using Salesforce and the Demand Unit Waterfall

 a sales & marketing system in need of a refresh

 Data is in RainFocus’ DNA.
 The company was born to eliminate silos of event data by consolidating events into a single source of truth.
 With the insights that customers gain from RainFocus’ platform, they make better decisions and maximize event results.
-Let’s explore how RainFocus obtained record growth using the Demand Unit Waterfall.
+Let’s explore how RainFocus obtained record growth using the Demand Unit Waterfall (Now the B2B Revenue Waterfall).

 The challenge for RainFocus was that the data they used to drive their own business was largely in employees’ heads.
 There weren’t any sales or marketing systems or processes to speak of.
 RainFocus identified prospects through referrals and prior relationships.
 They didn’t nurture leads.
 They didn’t have insights into what was coming down the pike.